nicholas-rh/o3de-rpm/README.md

 A.) Snap and Flatpak are good candidates for formats to distribute O3DE builds, and this is an opinion shared by the upstream developers.

 There is a snap package produced by the upstream O3DE build system using CPack, which is a tool that generates installation packages from CMake files: https://docs.o3de.org/docs/welcome-guide/setup/installing-linux/.
 Currently this is considered "experimental".
 There is no equivalent support for Flatpak using CPack.
 I've considered manually putting together one as a test, but haven't yet due to time constraints.

+**Q.) How does the O3DE build system function?**

+A.) O3DE is a primarily-C++ project with build scripts written in CMake.
+It is composed of "Gems" which are modules that include code, assets, etc. There are a number of core gems (required for the engine to function) as well as many optional gems.
+Users can also specify their own gems, and there are a set of official, extra gems in the o3de-extra repository which can be included https://github.com/o3de/o3de-extras/tree/development

+The core engine code as well as each gem has certain dependencies which are satisfied either by bundling & building the source code into the engine/gem itself (e.g. ImGui), pulling the source code using CMake plumbing (RecastNavigation), using system libraries (libunwind, openssl, etc.) or finally by using the O3DE-specific package manager, which pulls prebuilt binaries or other dependencies from an O3DE-hosted server.

+CMake targets are speified which correspond to each third-party dependency.
+These dependencies are resolved differently depending on the type.
+The first three categories of dependencies mentioned are included through the usual CMake means.
+O3DE package manager packages, however, are associated with a certain package name and version which the O3DE build system will use to download them at build time as needed (they are cached afterwards).

+**Q.) How does the O3DE package manager function?**

+A.) Packages are built separately, typically on a build server, and then uploaded to the hardcoded package distribution server.
+The O3DE package generation scripts are located at https://github.com/o3de/3p-package-source and https://github.com/o3de/3p-package-scripts.
+The documentation for these tools is fairly good, but as a quick summary each package has its own custom build script that is run which generates a distributable package in the format O3DE expects.
+These scripts are different for each platform, and some are more complex than others, for example some require a Docker image to be built while others are simple shell scripts.

+**Q.) Why can't we just rebuild the O3DE dependencies using their tooling for Fedora?**

+A.) I investigated doing this but I don't think it is the right way forward unless the upstream developers are also interested in getting involved.
+The reason why is because certain packages which use Docker build setups use an Ubuntu-based Docker image which doesn't get us anywhere, and those that don't still use Ubuntu tools like the apt package manager.
+It would probably be more effort to rewrite these than to just properly package the dependencies, and when packaging them properly others can make use of them for non-O3DE software as well.